joyrexus/auth-demos/basic-auth/http/README.md

     node client.js

-Try `npm run docs` to view a prettifid version of `server.js` and its inline comments.
+Try `npm run docs` to view a prettified version of `server.js` and its inline comments.